hyperledger-labs/blockchain-verifier/README.md

 ## Install

-As the tool is written in TypeScript, you need to compile it before execution.
+As the tool is written in TypeScript, you need to compile it before execution (automatically done after `npm install` is executed).

 ```
 $ git clone https://github.com/shimos/bcverifier
 $ npm install
-$ npm run build
 ```

+You can also compile manually by `npm run build`.

 ## Usage